 We examine how price discrimination in supply chains affects resource allocation and welfare.
 We document prevalent quantity discounts alongside buyer-specific pricing using Chilean firm-to-firm transaction data.
 We develop a model with an endogenous market structure where firms can price discriminate using a two-part tariff that matches unit prices found in the data.
 Relative to linear price setups, nonlinear pricing increases output per firm but reduces firm entry by distorting firm profits distribution.
 Quantitatively, we find that the output increase effect dominates, resulting in higher welfare in nonlinear prices relative to linear price setups.
 Our calibrated model suggests that the negative welfare effects of markups under nonlinear pricing are approximately 65% of those under linear pricing, indicating standard linear pricing models may overestimate the welfare costs of market power.

-Wedges Distribution and Inflation Dynamics
+Markup Distribution and Inflation Dynamics

 with Will Lu and Mario Giarda [abstract]